MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-enhance-your-models-in-5-minutes-with-the-hugging-face-kernel-hub-6d932b.md

 - Microbenchmarks can misrepresent real-world performance.
 - Performance hinges on the quality of the kernel implementation.
 - Optimized kernels might not benefit small batch sizes due to overhead.
 Actual results will depend on your hardware and the specific kernel implementation.
-Here&#39;s an example of what you might see (on a L4 GPU):
+Here's an example of what you might see (on a L4 GPU):
 | Batch Size | Baseline Time (ms) | Kernel Time (ms) | Speedup |
 |---|---|---|---|
 | 256 | 0.2122 | 0.2911 | 0.72x |